 This release includes new features and bug fixes to the deviceTRUST Console, Agent and Client Extension for Microsoft Windows.
 Please refer to Compatibility for changes that may impact users upgrading from previous releases.

-- Nice DCV extension support for Amazon AWS
+- Nice DCV extension support including Amazon WorkSpaces WSP

 - Stratodesk NoTouch Thin Client